Said-Alisic/MealMeetup/README.md

-# **ImageGallery**
+# **Meal Meetup**

 ### Introduction

-Welcome to MealMeetup, a simple React.js web application!
+Welcome to Meal Meetup, a simple React.js web application!
 The application connects to the "TheMealDB" API from `https://www.themealdb.com`, which hosts many free recipes from meaty dishes to vegan delicacies and more.
 This is a simple project I made to try my hand on creating an intuitive React web application that is hosted on vercel with a simple functionality.